 Saffron is a beautiful spice that is plucked from the center of a crocus flower.
 Each strand is hand harvested from the flower, and it is one of the most expensive spices in the world.
 Saffron has a sweet earthy flavor, and imparts a yellow-orange color into any dish it is composed with.
 It is most commonly used in risottos, Indian dishes and Persian cuisines.

 Saffron is the perfect pairing to citrus and simple syrups.
-The sweet, earthy flavor with under tones of honey blend well with the tang of the citrus and the sweetness of the simple syrup.
-Pair this drink with a paella or risotto w/asparagus and lemon, and it will guarantee to impress even the pickiest of eaters.
+The sweet, earthy flavor with undertones of honey blend well with the tang of the citrus and the sweetness of the simple syrup.
+Pair this drink with a paella or risotto with asparagus and lemon, and it will guarantee to impress even the pickiest of eaters.